HeliosRG/Inventory-Management-and-Billing-System/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your `.env` file (Create a file named `.env` at the root of your project directory, i.e., in **Inventory-Management-and-Billing-Website** folder)
+To run this project, you will need to add the following environment variables to your `.env` file (Create a file named `.env` at the root of your project directory, i.e., in **Store-Management-and-Billing-Website** folder)

 ```bash
 SESSION_SECRET=secret